ranadeepguha/complaint-box/README.md

 The user can then search for complaints using either the city, state or IP Address to get the list of complaints that were posted from that region

 Frontend: HTML, Angular JS,JQuery and AJAX

 Backend: Lambda Using Node

-APIs: Created using API Gateway and Lambda
+APIs: Created using API Gateway and Lambda, Google Maps, ip-api

 Database: Amazon DynamoDB

 How to run this project: